 The Bay Area

-If you live in SF, you certainly know about the natural beauty that surrounds you; wine country, the Pacific ocean, Sierra Nevada mountains.
+If you live in San Francisco, you certainly know about the natural beauty that surrounds you; wine country, the Pacific ocean, Sierra Nevada mountains.
 But, for those willing to hop in a car and venture a bit farther, incredible natural beauty awaits.

 Pinnacles National Park